imfelixyeung/dse-sba-event-ticketing-system/README.md

 Details and features of ETS

 ## Database
-- Database in ETS is custom made from scratch, using a `NoSQL` data structure
+- Database in ETS is custom made from scratch, using a `NoSQL` document-orientated data structure
 - Database files are stored with a `json` file extension

 ## User Authentication